A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads

 \subsubsection{Model Parameter Uncertainties}

-In contrast to a homogeneous load group, a heterogeneous load group with well-diversified load parameters will result in a natural damping and a more stable aggregated response \cite{Callaway2009,Koch2011,Bashash2011}.
-From the aggregator's perspective, the real model parameters $\alpha^{i}$ and $\theta^{i}$ in (\ref{eq:popdyn}) are not known precisely, but their distribution may be acquired or estimated.
-In this paper, we assume a joint p.d.f. $p_{\alpha,\theta}$ for the model parameters $\alpha$ and $\theta$.
+In contrast to a homogeneous load population, a heterogeneous one with well-diversified load parameters will result in a natural damping and a more stable aggregate response \cite{Callaway2009,Koch2011,BashashFathy2013}.
+From the aggregator's perspective, the real model parameters $\theta^{i}$ in (\ref{eq:popdyn}) are not known precisely, but their distribution may be acquired or estimated.
+Without loss of generality, we assume $\theta\sim p_{\theta}$.